Three Minute Thesis (3MT)

 To be eligible to participate, by the date of your first presentation, you must:

-- have successfully passed your confirmation milestone (even if your thesis is under submission)
+- have successfully passed your confirmation milestone (even if your thesis is under submission or examination)

 |Winner||Determined by the faculty/institute|